bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 ]
 ```

-The ensures the final relative URL will be `/posts.json`.
+This ensures the final relative URL will be `/posts.json`.
 (Of course you can also set the permalink to anything you want, regardless of the filename itself.)

 The second option is to switch template engines using front matter or site-wide configuration.
 That will allow you to write `posts.json` and have it use ERB automatically (instead of the default which is Liquid).
 [Find out more about choosing template engines here.](/docs/template-engines)